-FALL 2014 UNDERGRADUATE FEATURED COURSE DESCRIPTIONS
+FALL 2015 UNDERGRADUATE FEATURED COURSE DESCRIPTIONS

 [This course satisfies category II]

-[This course satisfies category II and pre 1800]
+[This course satisfies category III]